 PGT-A also known as PGS (Preimplantation Genetic Screening) is a procedure that allows the determination of the chromosomal status of IVF embryos by screening all 23 pairs of human chromosomes.
 This test helps these couples identify embryos carrying a genetic disease or a chromosome abnormality, thus avoiding diseased offspring.
 PGT-A (Preimplantation Genetic Testing for Aneuploidy) also known as PGS (Preimplantation Genetic Screening) is a procedure that allows the determination of the chromosomal status of IVF embryos by screening all 23 pairs of human chromosomes.
 Only embryos with the correct number of chromosomes will be able to implant and develop into a healthy baby and the gender is also revealed.

 What should I do if my embryos were to get mixed up?
-At Island Hospital Fertility Centre, we strive to practise the highest standard of safety and accuracy by conducting strict verification to assure our patients that no error will occur in the embryo implantation process.
+At Island Hospital Fertility Centre, we strive to practice the highest standard of safety and accuracy by conducting strict verification to assure our patients that no error will occur in the embryo implantation process.